gitlabhq/gitlabhq/doc/user/admin_area/settings/usage_statistics.md

 You can see the **exact** JSON payload that your instance sends to GitLab in the "Usage statistics" section of the admin panel.

 Nothing qualitative is collected.
 Only quantitative.
-That means no project name, author name, nature of comments, name of labels, etc.
+That means no project names, author names, comment bodies, names of labels, etc.

-The usage ping is sent for the following reasons:

-- to have a better understanding on how our users use our product,
-- to be more data driven when creating or changing features.
+The usage ping is sent in order for GitLab Inc. to have a better understanding of how our users use our product, and to be more data-driven when creating or changing features.

 The total number of the following is sent back to GitLab Inc.: